 After you provide breath, blood, urine, or saliva, the DUI officer will likely serve a summons on you.
 Your prior record will determine whether you must post a bond to get out of jail.
 If this is an average DUI without priors, then you may be served the summons and released.
 Sometimes, if the police suspect a high BAC, they may place you in a detoxification center for the evening.

 No Cop at DMV Hearing

-If the State wants to suspend your driving privileges, then they must give you notice and the right to a hearing.
-This is often the most important portion of the case to the accused, because it determines if driving privileges will be suspended.
+If the State wants to suspend your driving privileges, then it must give you notice and the right to a hearing.
+This is often the most important portion of the case to the accused because it determines if driving privileges will be suspended.
 Although this decision does not have to be made before consulting an attorney, it often is.
 So, I include it here.

 Depending on what choice you make as you are arrested for DUI, your notice of revocation will be delivered immediately by the officer or after a few weeks in the mail.
 If you choose a breath test or refuse to take a test, this notice will be served on you immediately by the police officer.
 If you choose a blood or urine test, then the DMV will mail the notice.

 Beware of DUR-alcohol (driving under restraint alcohol): The DMV is only required to mail to the address that you last gave to them.
 It is not a defense to Driving Under Restraint (DUR) that you did not get notice because you moved and never corrected your address.
 This might allow you to have more time to request a hearing, but that is all.
 Meanwhile, your license will be suspended and driving could result in Driving Under Restraint (DUR), a mandatory 30-day jail sentence, a bond in the amount of $10,000.00, and an additional 12-month suspension of your license.
 If you are not certain that your address is current, then file an address change in person at your local DMV office.